hashiranhar/free-genai-bootcamp-2025/lang-portal/backend-go/backend-technical-specs.md

 ## Task Runner Tasks

-Lets list out possible tasks we need for our lang portal.

 ### Initialize Database
-This task will initialize the sqlite database called `words.db
+This task will initialize the SQLite database called `words.db`.

 ### Migrate Database
-This task will run a series of migrations sql files on the database
+This task will run a series of migration SQL files on the database.

 Migrations live in the `migrations` folder.
 The migration files will be run in order of their file name.
-The file names should looks like this:
+The file names should look like this:

 ```sql
 0001_init.sql